Tafara-N/alx-react/0x01-react_intro/README.md

 Modify the footer returned in task_1/dashboard/src/App.js to use these two functions in task_1/dashboard/src/Notifications.js, create a Notifications element:

-It should import React
+- It should import React
-It should export a function
+- It should export a function
-The function should return a div with the class Notifications The div should contain a paragraph with the text Here is the list of notifications import the file Notifications.css. in task_1/dashboard/src/Notifications.css, style the Notifications class:
+- The function should return a `div` with the class `Notifications`
+- The div should contain a paragraph with the text `Here is the list of notifications`
+- import the file `Notifications.css`.

+**in `task_1/dashboard/src/Notifications.css`, style the Notifications class:**

-Add a border and some padding around the div
+- Add a border and some padding around the `div`

 **Render the Notifications element:**